 It can be overwhelming to know where to look, what to learn, and which steps are worth the time and effort.
 Trying to create content, services and/or products that stand out from the others in your industry can be extremely difficult if all you're doing is guessing or assuming what your audience wants (it's also expensive to make avoidable mistakes).
 So, how do you find and create exactly what your target market wants?
 The goal here is to help you love the content you create and better serve your customers while also helping you earn trust, loyalty and authority.
 Here are 3 simple ways to find out EXACTLY what your audience wants.

 *Note: These steps won't mean anything unless you have already determined your target market and have a clear understanding of who are aiming to serve.
 If you aren't sure yet, and need help learning more, I'd be happy to chat with you in more detail.
-Book your 20-minute Free Assessment Call.
+Book your 20-minute free consultation.

 How confident are you in asking your audience questions?
 Whether it's to sign up for your mailing list, buy your service, engage in your social media post or fill out a survey - Do ever feel like you don't want to 'bother them' by asking?
 Do you hesitate because you fear they'll say no?
 If you answered yes to those questions, you're not alone.
 It's something that takes practice and we often have to overcome the negative mindset around reaching out to others and asking questions.
 This is the simplest, yet most effective way to learn what your target market wants from you, yet it so often gets overlooked.
 When in doubt… ASK!